CreativeWebLogic-Net/genie-linux/README.md

 The Website Helper Software is in a Beta Version, but hopefully soon it will manage the server hosting work in built,<br>
 everything from domain names to the server control panel like Plesk / CPanel.<br>
 It will also run on your local development servers and VM's.
 It should also connet through different deployment systems like Docker / Composer / Yum / etc..<br>
-So god help it will mean this install script id basically the only thing needed for a fresh Linux Server Install..<br>
+So god help it, this install script is basically the only thing needed for a fresh Linux Server Install..<br>